LexicRo/.github/profile/README.md

 **04 — Anyone who's built adjacent to this problem** If you've scraped DEXonline, built a Romanian spell checker, worked with the UD treebank, or tried to fine-tune anything on Romanian text — we'd genuinely like to hear what you learned.

+## License

+The core is open source (MIT).
+Licensing terms for the model weights are still being worked out.
+The weights themselves are not distributed.